rhasselbaum/duplicity-unattended/README.md

 1. `duplicity-unattended`: Script that runs unattended backups and purges stale backups.
 1. `systemd/`: Directory containing sample systemd unit files you can customize to run the script periodically.
 1. `cfn/host-bucket.yaml`: CloudFormation template to set up an S3 bucket and IAM permissions for a new host.
+1. `cfn/backup-monitor`: CloudFormation (SAM) template and Lambda function to notify you if backups stop working.

 You can use the script without systemd or CloudFormation if you prefer.
 They all work independently.